CameronKramr/ELEC_576_A0/Report_A0_CKK5.md

 ---
 # Work Summary:

-​	I completed all the tasks as requested.
-With the exception of using PyCharm to generate a Git repository.
-Details can be found in Task 6.
-I’m sorry there are so many pages, but most of that is due to Task 2.
+​	I completed all the tasks shown below.

 # Task 1: